Using Breakout Rooms in Zoom

 Advantages to this include:

-• You can refer to the document(s) students worked on back in the main session, and students will have the linked resource to take with them after they leave class.
+- You can reference the document(s) back in the main session, and students will have access to the document after they leave class.

-• You, as the instructor, can provide comments and feedback to students on their work after class.
+- You can provide comments and feedback in the document to students on their work after class.

-• These documents heightens accountability.
+- These documents heighten accountability.
 If students know their work will be able to be viewed by others, they may put in more effort.

 Here is a Google Doc template and a Google Slides template you can use or adapt for your purposes (clicking on these links will prompt you to make your own copy for editing).